rak3xh/flowers/README.md

 - **HTML5:** Structure and content of the webpage.
 - **CSS3:** Styling and layout of the website, ensuring a visually pleasing and responsive design.
-- **JavaScript:** Adds interactivity to the flowers and other elements on the page.

 ## How to Use